kagenocookie/ReachForGodot/README.md

 https://github.com/user-attachments/assets/4ac201b6-41ae-46c4-9772-13dbcc10242a
 </details>

+- If unsure about any part of the setup, follow the setup video above
 - Create a fresh Godot project anywhere
 - [Download the latest release](https://github.com/kagenocookie/ReachForGodot/releases)
 - Extract the `addons` folder into the Godot project (you should end up with a `<project folder>/addons/ReachForGodot` folder)
 - Next, you need to Build the project with the hammer icon in the top right; if it's not available, go under menu: Project > Tools > C# > Create C# solution
-    - you will need to modify the default .csproj file for it to compile, adding the following entries (or copying the [csproj file contents from here](https://github.com/kagenocookie/ReachForGodot/tree/master/.gdignore/docs/example.csproj)):
+    - you will need to modify the default .csproj file for it to compile, adding the following entries (or simply copy the full [csproj file contents from here](https://github.com/kagenocookie/ReachForGodot/tree/master/.gdignore/docs/example.csproj)):
         ```xml
         <PropertyGroup>
             <Nullable>enable</Nullable>